Blog Calendar

 “Night owls, both males and females, are more likely to be single or in short-term romantic relationships versus long-term relationships, when compared to early birds”

-ChicagoU-research-article
+ChicagoU-research-article Open in new Window.

 I wonder if this means I am kicked out of the human race and risk-taking womanhood.

 To begin with, the article is not all that right.
 For one thing, I never had a short-term romantic relationship.
 They were all long, some too long, painfully long.
 The last one is still on and has lasted 49 years.
 Am I a risk-taker?
 Yeah, somewhat.
 I even tried to climb Matterhorn, once, even though my face was red afterwards and I didn’t have one bone left that didn’t ache.
-"What Women Can Do *Laugh* But the jury is out on that, too, for in old age, I’d rather not take any such risks.
+"What Women Can DoOpen in new Window. *Laugh* But the jury is out on that, too, for in old age, I’d rather not take any such risks.
 Trust me, I don’t even risk cleaning my house fully. *Wink*

 For the researcher to save face, I am going to add that I’d love to be an early bird.
 When I wake up early in the morning due to some out-of-the-ordinary situation, I do get more done, but when 4P.M. hits, I am a rusty android dragging myself around.
 So I’d rather wake up a little late, thus avoiding the crabbiness of other early risers, as one of them lives with me and is married to me.
 Plus I like going to bed late, after the early-risers are fast asleep, so I can have some quality time for myself.
 In other words, so I can write.